Did you know that Halloween comes from an old Pagan tradition called Samhain?

-Halloween comes from an old Pagan tradition called Samhain, meaning "end of summer," and marks the final harvest for the year.
+Halloween wasn't always about dressing up and gorging yourself on sweets.
+The history of Halloween actually comes from an old Pagan tradition called Samhain, meaning "end of summer," and marks the final harvest for the year.
 Generally celebrated on October 31, referred to as "spirit-night," there was believed to be a magical interval of time and space temporarily suspended, and the veil between the worlds lifted.
 It is a time to communicate with ancestors and departed loved ones as they journey through this world on their way to the Summerlands.
 They honor the Dark Mother and Dark Father, symbolized by the Crone and her aged Consort.
-Top 5 Tricks & Treats Of Dating

 Originally, the Feast of the Dead was celebrated in Celtic countries by leaving food offerings on altars and doorsteps for the "wandering dead."
 Candles were lit and left in windows to help guide the spirits of ancestors home.
 Extra chairs were set to the table and around the hearth for the unseen guests.
 Apples were buried along roadsides and paths for spirits who were lost or had no descendants to provide for them.
 Turnips were hollowed out and carved to look like protective spirits, for this was a night of magic and chaos.
 Children became very active, pulling pranks on unsuspecting humans.
 People dressed in white, wore disguises made of straw, or dressed as the opposite gender in order to fool the Nature Spirits.